 Ramble, Charles.
 2008.
 The Navel of the Demoness: Tibetan Buddhism and Civil Religion in Highland Nepal.
 New York, New York: Oxford University Press.

-ELA’s work on Seke began as a linguistic field methods class taught by ELA Co-Director Ross Perlin at Columbia University in 2018, as students worked extensively with speaker Rasmina Gurung on outlining Seke’s phonology and grammar.
+ELA’s work on Seke began as a linguistic field methods class taught by ELA Co-Director Ross Perlin at Columbia University in 2018, as students worked extensively with speaker Rasmina Gurung on sketching Seke’s lexicon, phonology, and grammar.
 Students established the core lexicon as well as a small corpus of texts and stories.
 Student projects included explorations of various grammatical markers and work on Seke folktales and childrens’ books.
-Following the class, the project moved to ELA, continuing to focus on the Chuksang dialect spoken by Gurung and by many in the New York community.
+Following the class, the project moved to ELA, continuing to focus on the Tshugsang (Chhusang) dialect spoken by Gurung and by many in the New York community.

-In summer 2019, on a small documentation grant from the Endangered Languages Documentation Programme, Gurung, Perlin, and videographer Nicole Galpern undertook field research in four of the five Seke-speaking towns.
-The resulting small corpus of material contains over 10 hours of edited high-quality video recordings of a dozen speakers, which is currently being transcribed and translated.
-Future research outcomes include a larger corpus of stories and materials for the community, a small dictionary, and a grammar sketch.
+In the summer of 2019, on a small documentation grant from the Endangered Languages Documentation Programme, Gurung, Perlin, and videographer Nicole Galpern undertook field research, primarily in two of the five Seke-speaking towns, with a few recordings in two others.
+The resulting corpus contains approximately 12 hours of edited high-quality video recordings with 20 different speakers from four of the five Seke-speaking villages.
+Thanks to a 2020-21 DLI-DEL Fellowship from the NEH, Perlin worked with Gurung and other Seke speakers on creating and annotating a Seke corpus including these materials.

 Whether you are a speaker yourself, a partial speaker, or know someone who might be, we are always looking for more resources on Himalayan languages.
 Please get in touch!

-New York City is now home to a significant Seke population, including over 100 people from Chuksang and Chele, as well as the other villages.
-Most of the community lives in the Ditmas Park area of Brooklyn near Cortelyou Road, where Baragaon speakers from Lower Mustang also live, or within the larger Himalayan community in Queens around Jackson Heights.
-Like other Himalayan communities, Seke speakers are well organized with an active samaj (community organization) and large annual gatherings around July 4 and New Year’s, and they maintain close contact with relatives back in Nepal.
+New York City is now home to a significant Seke population, including at least a few hundred people from Tshugsang and Tsangle, as well as the other villages.
+Many in the community lives in the Ditmas Park area of Brooklyn near Cortelyou Road, where Baragaon speakers from Lower Mustang also live, or within the larger Himalayan community in Queens around Jackson Heights.
+Like other Himalayan communities, most Seke speakers are well organized with an active samaj (community organization) and large annual gatherings around July 4 and New Year’s, and they maintain close contact with relatives back in Nepal.